 - Various military service school transcripts (DD-214 Forms).

 No course may be repeated or grade raised by such an examination.
-Review CLEP test options here.
-AP/IB credit transfer requires a CollegeBoard transcript in most cases.
-Contact the Admissions office for more information (102 Deputy Hall, 218-755-2040, firstname.lastname@example.org).
+Standardized exam credit transfer requires an official transcript from the testing authority in most cases.
+See our Sending Transcripts page for more information.

 Degree-seeking BSU students may choose to “test out” of taking a class, for a subject in which you already have a high level of skill or knowledge.
-Requests to take a special examination must be made to the course instructor.
-No grade may be raised or repeated by such an examination.
-Consult with your instructor and/or faculty advisor to see whether a special exam is offered.
+Requests to take a special, comprehensive examination must be made to the course instructor.
+No grade may be raised or course repeated by such an examination.
+Consult with the course instructor and/or faculty advisor to see whether a special exam is offered.
 Not every department offers special test-out exams.
 Nominal fees for preparing and evaluating exams, and awarding credits apply.
 Students can obtain the Special Exam Request form from the BSU Records office.

 Prior non-college and experiential learning may be the result of a variety of life experiences, such as continuing education, work experience, or individual study.
 University credit is not awarded on the basis of prior/work experience alone, but for the achievement of documented college-level knowledge and/or skill.

 The methods of determining either recognition or university credit are predicated on prior learning that is considered to be at a university level.
 Each department determines the criteria, if any, which if satisfied, will result in the awarding of university credit.
 The departments have the prerogative of determining which courses, if any, may be evaluated for non-college or experiential learning.
-Not all courses have an equivalent non-college or experiential learning counterpart. *Note: The BSU Business Administration department does not evaluate prior learning requests, but will consider standardized tests (CLEP, etc) for required major course substitution.
+Not all courses have an equivalent non-college or experiential learning counterpart. *Note: Some BSU departments do not evaluate prior learning requests, but will consider standardized tests (CLEP, etc) and course test-outs for required major course substitution.
 Check with the department chairperson in your major.

-A student requesting prior learning credit must be fully admitted to a BSU academic program.
-Use the following form to start the request/evaluation process: Credit for Prior Learning Request Form.
+A student requesting prior learning credit must be degree-seeking and fully admitted to a BSU academic program.
+Use the following form to start the request/evaluation process:

 Options for Veterans